 Signs of tongue-tie

 - The tip of your baby’s tongue looks heart-shaped when their tongue sticks out.

 - The tip of your baby’s tongue can’t reach the roof of their mouth or further than the edge of their lower lip.

 - Your baby’s tongue can’t move sideways.

-If you’re breastfeeding and your baby has tongue-tie, you might notice that:
+If you’re breastfeeding and your baby has tongue-tie, you might also notice the following signs:

 - Your baby has trouble attaching or staying attached to your breast.